Arakawa, Tokyo

 Arakawa (荒川区, Arakawa-ku) is a special ward in the Tokyo Metropolis in Japan.
 The ward takes its name from the Arakawa River, though the river does not run through or touch the ward.
-Its neighbors are the wards of Adachi, Kita, Bunkyo, Taito and Sumida.
-In English, the ward calls itself Arakawa City.
+The ward borders the Sumida River, which was once the lower section of the Arakawa River.
+Neighboring wards are Adachi, Kita, Bunkyo, Taito and Sumida.
+In English, the ward's official name is Arakawa City.

 Arakawa has sister-city relationships with Donaustadt in Vienna, Austria, and with Corvallis, Oregon, U.S. Domestically, it has similar relationships with nine cities, towns and villages.

 As of May 1, 2015, the ward has an estimated population of 208,763, and a population density of about 20,550 persons per km^{2}.
 The total area is 10.16 km^{2}.

 Geography

 Arakawa is in the northeastern part of Tokyo.
 The shape is long and narrow, stretching from west to east.
 The Sumida River forms the northern boundary.

 The ward is surrounded by five other special wards.
 To the north lies Adachi; to the west, Kita; to the southwest, Bunkyo.
 South of Arakawa is Taito, and southeast is Sumida.